rule

 Chapter 21: The Dynasty of Bharata: the Story of Rantideva

-(9) He, the one in power, gave with great respect the dogs and their master whatever that remained of the food, honoring them with his obeisances.
-(10) Only the drinking water remained of the food and that also had to satisfy one out-caste who, arriving there when the king was about to drink, asked him: 'Please give me some water, even though I'm lowborn!'
+(9) He, the one in power, honored them with his obeisances, and with great respect gave all the food that was left over to the dogs and their master.
+(10) After the food, only the drinking water remained, and that too had to satisfy some outcaste who, arriving there when the king was about to drink, asked him: 'I am just lowborn, but please give me some water!'

-(11) Hearing the pitiable words of him so very exhausted spoke he, deeply touched, out of compassion these nectarean words: (12) 'I do not desire from the Supreme Controller to attain the great of the eight perfections [siddhis], nor do I ask for the cessation of a repeated birth; I accept all hardship in my stay among all the living beings so that they may become free from suffering.
-(13) I am freed fom all the hunger, thirst, fatigue and a shaky body, as also from the poverty, distress, lamentation, depression and bewilderment, with my handing over my water to maintain the life of this poor soul desiring to stay alive!'
-(14) Thus expressing himself gave he, that sober kindhearted ruler, although he of thirst was on the verge of death, the drinking water to the out-caste.
-(15) Then manifested before him the controllers of the three worlds, the gods who for those desiring the fruits bestow all results, themselves in their true identities because it [their previous appearances in the form of the brahmin, the man with the dogs, the s'ûdra and the outcaste] had all been creations of the illusory energy of Vishnu.
-(16) He being true with them as someone of no material aspirations for any benefit or possessions [see B.G.
-7: 20] offered them his obeisances, concentrating in his mind upon Vâsudeva, the Supreme Lord as the ultimate goal.
-(17) Fixing his consciousness in fully taking shelter with the Supreme Controller was he without deviation willing to serve only, o King, and was the illusory energy of the three modes nothing but a dream to him [see also B.G 7: 14 and 9: 34].
-(18) Those associating to the lead of him, all followers of Rantideva, became first-class yogis all devoted to Lord Nârâyana [see also B.G.
+(11) Hearing the pitiable words of the exhausted man he, being deeply moved, compassionately spoke the following nectarean words: (12) 'I do not desire to attain the greatness of the eight perfections of the Supreme Lord [siddhis] nor the cessation of repeated births.
+I accept all hardship in my staying among all the embodied living beings, so that they are freed from their unhappiness.
+(13) Giving away my water to save this poor soul struggling for his life, I am freed from all the hunger, thirst, fatigue and shaking of my body, as also from all the poverty, distress, lamentation, depression and bewilderment!'
+(14) Thus expressing himself, that sober, kindhearted ruler gave the drinking water to the outcaste, even though he himself was on the verge of death because of his thirst.
+(15) Thereupon the controllers of the three worlds manifested themselves before him in their true identities, the gods who grant those who desire the fruits of all results, because they [in their previous appearances in the form of the brahmin, the man with the dogs, the s'ûdra and the outcaste] all had been creations of the illusory energy of Vishnu.
+(16) Being true to them as someone without material aspirations for any benefit or possessions [see B.G.
+7: 20], he offered them his obeisances while he concentrated his mind upon Vâsudeva, the Supreme Lord as the ultimate goal.
+(17) Because he, having nothing in mind but being of service, had focussed his consciousness on the Supreme Controller, oh King, the illusory energy of the [three] material qualities meant nothing more to him than a dream [see also B.G.
+7: 14 and 9: 34].
+(18) All those associated with his lead, all the followers of Rantideva, became first-class [bhakti] yogis fully devoted to Lord Nârâyana [see also B.G.
 6: 47].

 next